Go on to Part Five

 Oct.
 12 West Hollywood, California Whisky A-Go-Go

 They played two shows on this date.
 Harvey Mandel opened both.
+A tape exists of one of these two shows, but it’s not known which one it is.

 Oct.
 13 West Hollywood, California Whisky A-Go-Go